This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 A number of eligibility requirements for Centrelink have been changed until 27 September 2020.
 This means you may now be eligible for a Centrelink payment when you were not eligible in the past.
 The big changes are:

 - No assets test

 - The partner income test for JobSeeker (how much your partner can earn before it affects eligibility) will be $3068.80 per fortnight (or $79,762.80 per annum)

 The Government has increased financial support for a range of people receiving income support as a response to the Covid-19 pandemic.
-A coronavirus supplement (additional payment) of $550 per fortnight will be made in addition to the usual payment from 27 April 2020 for people on eligible benefits (for example, JobSeeker).
+A coronavirus supplement (additional payment) is being made in addition to the usual payment from 27 April 2020 until the end of December 2020 for people on eligible benefits (for example, JobSeeker).